 What is bronchiolitis?

 Bronchiolitis is a viral condition characterised by the swelling of the small airways.
 It is most commonly seen in children but in rare cases can develop in adults.
-Bronchiolitis is usually a self-limiting condition and improves after 2-3 weeks.
+Bronchiolitis is usually a self-limiting condition and improves after 2-3 weeks, however if you are concerned about the condition, you should seek a consultation with a specialist pulmonologist or paediatric pulmonologist.

 What are the symptoms of bronchiolitis?